theobald-software/helpcenter.theobald-software.github.io/includes/setup/update.md

 - Create a [backup](#create-a-backup) of the current installation.

 Before updating, check the [Changelog](../../changelog.md) for breaking changes:
 - Make any necessary preparations and changes as described in the Release Notes.
+- Note the current product version so that you can switch back to the same version in the event of an error.

+!!! tip
-- You can subscribe to our [technical newsletter](https://theobald-software.com/en/newsletter/) that informs about new software releases.
+	Subscribe to our [technical newsletter](https://theobald-software.com/en/newsletter/) that informs you about new software releases.

 ### Create a Backup

 {% if page.meta.product == "xtract-is" %}

 Copy all SSIS packages that use {{ productName }} {{ components }}.
-It is recommended to create backups at regular intervals or use a versioning tool to switch back to the previous version, if necessary.
+It is recommended to create backups at regular intervals to switch back to the previous version, if necessary.

 !!! warning
 	**Warning!
 Data loss.**<br>
     System updates or changes can restrict software functionalities and this may lead to data loss.
     Create a backup of the directory: `{{ installationDir }}\config` at regular intervals.

+{% elif page.meta.product == "xtract-for-alteryx" %}

+It is recommended to create backups at regular intervals to switch back to the previous version, if necessary.

+1. Copy all Alteryx workflows that use Xtract for Alteryx.
+2. Copy the folder that contains the SAP connections.
+Depending on the Alteryx settings it is located in the following directory:<br>
+`C:\Users\[USERNAME]\AppData\Roaming\Theobald Software\Xtract for Alteryx\Connections`

 {% else %}

 On the machine that runs the {{ productName}} service, copy the following files and folders and store them in a secure location: